 When someone like Max Scherzer gets a three-year, $130 million contract, it’s easy for Joe Fan to ask what can possibly be wrong with the system when someone can make more than $43 million while playing in 32 or 33 games.
 But while those kinds of numbers seem acceptable to both players and owners, it doesn’t come close to telling the story.

-The average salary for a Major League Baseball player last year was $4.17 million, which is still living in a fancy neighborhood, but the median number, the point where those above and below the scale are equal, was less than $1 million, which presents a stark difference.
+The average salary for a Major League Baseball player last year was $4.17 million, which is still living in a fancy neighborhood, but the median number, the point where those above and below the scale are equal, was about $1 million, which presents a stark difference.

 The MLBPA has not had a strong record of helping younger players in the past, and the emphasis in that area now is twofold.
 Significantly improving the $570,000 minimum salary is at the core of this effort — but the real push is to get more of the veteran players into a higher bracket.
 The industry has been trying to guide the average age of a free agent to the 30-year level, which has resulted in a gradual decline in average salary during the last five years.